 Organizations she has been involved with include three chapters of Women in Communications, and she was president of the Phoenix chapter; she was co-founder of the former Arizona Film, Theatre & Television, which later merged with two other similar groups to become Arizona Production Association, of which she was the second president; Arizona Quilters Guild, where she handled publicity duties; and she was the 2014 president of Sisters in Crime Desert Sleuths chapter in Phoenix.

 Fagen has short stories published in the Los Angeles chapter of Sisters in Crime, called “Entertainment to Die For,” and three SinC Desert Sleuths’ anthologies, and is an Alfred Hitchcock Mystery Magazine honorable mention winner.

 Fagen has published Fade Out, the first in a series of crime fiction novels with a young radio reporter protagonist who covers the crime beat, helps police solve cold cases and for fun, writes and produces a mystery theatre podcast.
 It’s available in e-book, print and audiobook.
 Book #2 in the series, Dead Air, is available in e-book, print and audiobook.
-Equalizer, a prequel novella to Fade Out, is also now available in ebook only, as is Fagen’s latest novella, Deadly Misfire, part of a multi-author series “Tawnee Mountain Mysteries.
-Fagen is also working on book #3, Bleeder, and a second series, “Behind the Lens Mysteries,” with the first title to be Raw Image.
+Equalizer, a prequel novella to Fade Out, is also now available in ebook only, as is Fagen’s latest novella, Deadly Misfire, part of a multi-author series “Tawnee Mountain Mysteries.”
+Fagen recently launched book #3, Bleeder, and is working on a second series, “Behind the Lens Mysteries,” with the first title to be Raw Image.